Analyzing course evaluations

 Posting to the Coop

 The Coop is a platform for creating, storing and sharing LLM-based research.
 It is fully integrated with EDSL and accessible from your workspace or Coop account page.
-Learn more about creating an account and using the Coop.
+Learn more about creating an account and using Coop.

 We can post any EDSL object to the Coop by calling the push() method on it, including this notebook: